StefanScherer/docker-windows-box/swarm-mode/README.md

 vagrant up
 ```

-Depending on your host's memory you may want to spin up only two nodes to have a minimal Linux and Windows Server VM's.
+Depending on your host's memory you may want to spin up only two nodes to have a minimal Linux and Windows Server cluster.

 ```
 vagrant up sw-lin-01 sw-win-01